-Figure 4 shows how to add undervoltage lockout (UVLO) to the LT1576.
+Figure 4 shows how to add undervoltage lockout (UVLO) to the LT1578.
 Typically, UVLO is used in situations where the input supply is current limited, or has a relatively high source resistance.
+It is particularly useful for input supplies with foldback current limiting.
 A switching regulator draws constant power from the source, so source current increases as source voltage drops.
-This looks like a negative resistance load to the source and can cause the source to current limit or latch low under low source voltage conditions.
-UVLO prevents the regulator from operating at source voltages where these problems might occur.
+This looks like a negative resistance load to the source and can cause the source to current limit and latch under low source voltage conditions.
+UVLO helps prevent the regulator from operating at source voltages where these problems might occur.